 Fortunately, homeowners can delay these effects with a proper concrete patio maintenance schedule.
 It is important to clean your concrete surfaces on a regular basis and check if any area needs to be sealed (once every two or three years).
 In most cases, the frequency depends on how much exposure the concrete patio gets, e.g., moisture, foot traffic, or other cleaning chemicals.
 This way, your concrete surfaces can remain as vibrant as the day it was installed.

 Do You have Plain Concrete or Stamped Concrete?

-It is important to know which type of outdoor concrete was installed as stamped and plain options have different maintenance requirements.
+It is important to know which type of outdoor concrete was installed, as stamped and plain options have different maintenance requirements.
 Stamped concrete, for example, can be made to look like brick or stone pavers.
-Due to their different colors and detailing in the surface, color hardeners and sealants must be applied to preserve these details as well as a high-end look.
+Due to their different colors and details on the surface, color hardeners and sealants must be applied to preserve these details as well as a high-end look.
 Surprisingly, plain outdoor concrete patios have slightly higher maintenance requirements.
 These surfaces require a larger amount of sealer to achieve a uniform shine and may need to be replaced often.

 Remember to Clean and Seal Your Concrete Patio